strapi/strapi/docs/v3.x/deployment/amazon-aws.md

 ### Configure S3 for image hosting

 Amazon calls cloud storage services **S3**.
 You create a **bucket**, which holds the files, images, folders, etc... which then can be accessed and served by your application.
-This guide will show you have to use **Amazon S3** to host the images for your project.
+This guide will show you how to use **Amazon S3** to host the images for your project.

 #### 1. Navigate to the `Amazon S3`